GM recalls 600,000 cars following US government investigation

 Recall risks

-Without the rearview camera feed, the driver might crash into surrounding objects or pedestrians while backing up, upping the risk of injury or property damage.
+Without a rearview camera’s image to aid visibility, the driver is more likely to hit nearby pedestrians or objects while backing up, increasing the risk of injury or property damage.

 The repair